ryantimpe/ipfitr/README.md

 [Demo](http://www.ryantimpe.com/files/Intro_to_ipfitr.html)

-In market sizing and forecasting, we're often tasked with estimating large data tables with limited, high-level inputs.
-[Iterative proportion fitting](https://en.wikipedia.org/wiki/Iterative_proportional_fitting) has been used in market analysis for over 30 years.
-This package integrates the methodology, along with some more sophisticated methods, into the [tidyverse](https://github.com/tidyverse/tidyverse) in R.
+In market sizing and forecasting, we're often tasked with estimating large data tables with limited data or only tables of subtotals.
+For example, one might know the number of people employed in the a country by age range, as well as the gender breakdown of total employment without age.
+Using iterative proportion fitting with these two data series, one can estimate the number of people employed by age range AND gender.

-The ipfitr package for R allows the user to input multiple high-level summary/aggregate data tables and create a single, full-dimension data table estimating individual cell values using iterative proportion fitting (IPFs).
+[Iterative proportion fitting](https://en.wikipedia.org/wiki/Iterative_proportional_fitting) (IPF) has been used in market analysis for over 30 years.
+This package integrates the methodology, along with some more expansions of this technique, into the [tidyverse](https://github.com/tidyverse/tidyverse) in R.

-The user can also submit must-hit target values or min/max conditions for individual cells or specific slices of the data table.
+The ipfitr package for R allows the user to input multiple high-level summary/aggregate data tables and create a single, full-dimension data table estimating individual cell values using iterative proportion fitting.

 Here's the link to a [webpage with a demo of key features](http://www.ryantimpe.com/files/Intro_to_ipfitr.html).
 See my [GitHub](https://github.com/ryantimpe/ipfitr) for the script and latest updates.